Evaluation & Redesign · A/B Testing

 In this project, I...

-• Reduced average task completion time by 53.8 seconds, with 100% of testers preferring the redesigned experience
+• Translated the evidence into a redesign that cut average task time by 53.8 seconds, with 100% of testers preferring it

 01